fpv-iplab/rulstm/README.md

  * The scripts will create sample LMDB dbs in `features`;

 ## EGTEA Gaze+ Pre-Extracted Features
 We provide the EGTEA Gaze+ features used for the experiments (see paper for the details) at [https://iplab.dmi.unict.it/sharing/rulstm/features/egtea.zip](https://iplab.dmi.unict.it/sharing/rulstm/features/egtea.zip).
 The features have been extracted using three different TSN models trained following the official splits proposed by the authors of EGTEA Gaze+ (see [http://cbs.ic.gatech.edu/fpv/](http://cbs.ic.gatech.edu/fpv/)).
+The annotations formatted in a way to be directly usable with this repository can be found in `RULSTM/data/egtea`.

 ## Related Works
  * A. Furnari, S. Battiato, K. Grauman, G. M. Farinella, Next-Active-Object Prediction from Egocentric Videos, Journal of Visual Communication and Image Representation, 2017.
 [Download](https://arxiv.org/pdf/1904.05250.pdf);